sigasi/sigasi_insights/README.md

 ## Building locally

-To work locally with this project, you'll have to follow the steps below:
+To work locally on this project, you'll have to follow the steps below:

 1. Fork, clone or download this project
 1. Make sure to initialize the git submodules: `git submodule update --init --recursive`